What is Occupational Health and Safety?

 How Is Occupational Injury Treatment Done at SNOHC?

 Suppose an employee is injured at the workplace, no matter how severe.
 In that case, it’s considered an occupational injury and needs to be taken care of by the occupational health clinic in a contract with the business.
 There are multiple reasons for occupational injuries.
 They can happen due to trauma, wound, bruise, laceration, cut, chemical exposure, eye, heat, or musculoskeletal injuries.

-Once the diagnosis is established, patient will work closely with one of our providers to ensure prompt recovery.
-At SNOHC, patients may get help for close monitoring and faster recovery without delay.
-Referral to specialists will be made if patient need special care that is not offer at SNOHC.
-Compared to other centers, appointment can be done the same day.
+Once the diagnosis is established, the patient will work closely with one of our providers to ensure prompt recovery.
+At SNOHC, patients get help for close monitoring and faster recovery without delay.
+Referrals to specialists will be made if the patient needs special care not offered at SNOHC.
+Compared to other centers, an appointment can be arranged on the same day.